flodhest/Rust2ReactCLI/README.md

 ## 🛠 Prerequisites

-Before using RustCLI, ensure that you have Node.js version >=16.20.2 installed on your machine. https://nodejs.org/dist/latest-v16.x/
+Before using Rust2ReactCLI, ensure that you have Node.js version >=16.20.2 installed on your machine. https://nodejs.org/dist/latest-v16.x/

 ## 🏁 Getting Started